A resume without resume keywords is like playing the musical notes on an instrument alphabetically.

 How do you do that?
 Resume keywords.

-Keywords are the specific words that correspond to the requirements that are mentioned in the target job description.
+Best Keywords for resume are the specific words that correspond to the requirements that are mentioned in the target job description.
 They could be skills, experiences, credentials and even qualities that a recruiter is looking for in a candidate.

-Recruiters scans every resume for such resume keywords.
-Talent management systems like the Applicant Tracking Systems (ATS) are also employed by many companies to screen candidates for job profiles.
-Therefore, using the key words in your resume not only shows what you have accomplished during your prior work tenure but they also help your resume get selected by the software.
+Recruiters scan every resume for such resume keywords.
+Talent management systems like the Applicant Tracking Systems (ATS resume checker) are also employed by many companies to screen candidates for job profiles.
+Therefore, using the resume keywords not only shows what you have accomplished during your prior work tenure but they also help your resume get selected by the software.

-ATS (Applicant Tracking System) is a software that recruiters use to identify particular key word to eliminate resumes which are missing them.
-Therefore, embedding keywords in your resume is the first step to fit the requirements of the position.
+ATS (Applicant Tracking System) resume checker is a software that recruiters use to identify particular key word to eliminate resumes which are missing them.
+Therefore, embedding best keywords in your resume is the first step to fit the requirements of the position.

-- Recruiter enters keywords for the ATS to look for in particular job openings.
+- Recruiter enters best keywords for resumes that are scanned by the ATS resume checker for particular job openings.

 - Applicants submit resumes for job.

-- ATS scans these resumes for keywords at appropriate places.
+- ATS resume checker scans these resumes for best keywords at appropriate places.

-- ATS sorts and grades resumes based on these resume keywords.
+- ATS resume checker sorts and grades resumes based on these resume keywords.

 - According to score, hiring manager decides on applicant's capability before personally getting in touch.

-If the JD specifies 'Masters in Business Administration' and you wrote 'MBA' in your resume, will that make a difference?
-Keep reading to best understand how to bypass the ATS elimination round with the most optimum use of resume keywords.
+If the JD specifies 'Masters in Business Administration' and you wrote 'MBA' in your resume keywords, will that make a difference?
+Keep reading to best understand how to bypass the ATS resume checker elimination round with the most optimum use of resume keywords.